stephanniec/stepholio/_posts/2017-03-19-Telehaptics.markdown

 <center><h3>Overview</h3></center>
 Haptic perception is an intrinsic facet of the somatosensory system which grants humans the ability to discern valuable information about the shape, orientation, and texture of objects in the world.
 Without it, even simple motor tasks can become frustratingly difficult to perform.
 The lack of tactile feedback in commercially-available prosthetics and teleoperated devices is a debilitating obstacle which prevents amputees, technicians and surgeons from moving naturally and dexterously with artificial limbs.

-Telehaptics is a ROS Python package which brings to life a basic haptic interface using a Baxter research robot and the Geomagic Touch.
+Telehaptics is a ROS package which brings to life a basic haptic interface using a Baxter research robot and the Geomagic Touch.
 When the stylus of a Touch is moved, Baxter's right arm will trace the same motions performed.
 If an external force is applied to the arm, the Touch will remotely apply the same forces to the user's hand.
 Together, these components form a closed-loop biofeedback system which enables users to experience something akin to telekinesis.

 Note, this package is also compatible with the Sawyer research robot.